 However, the majority of men’s objectification of women is based on this primal level and around the sexual context, that is, the view that women are simply here to ape their sexual desires.
 It’s a cultural ideology that dates back centuries, that women are only here to serve the purpose of repopulation.
 However, in the last century repopulation has not been too much of an issue.
 As the world balances out and the last mass genocide concluded in World War 2, when roughly 75 million people were wiped out, as a species I’m pretty sure we have recovered, considering about 7.4 billion people inhabit the earth right now.

 With all these points of advertising affecting our judgment and allowing heightened levels of tolerance to discriminate, it’s become a vicious cycle on an endless loop.
 Nevertheless, the point I made earlier about change starting with one person comes into play here.
-The reason the media keeps playing this broken record is because per the corporations?, it still works.
+The reason the media keeps playing this broken record is that according to the bottom line of corporations, it still works.
 This is where the power lies and where the choices of one person can make a difference.
 If we reject the messages media broadcast, not only with our choices but also our wallets, they have to listen.
 If the media can’t see any justification for deploying the same old discriminative message they will change their tactics.
 I wish it was that easy, but we are all stupid humans so it is never going to be.

 Now that we are talking on a personal level, we can get into the thick of this conversation.
 This is where the opinions of men can change the perception of a woman in society.
 Men that believe in showing true respect for women, embrace gender difference and view women as their equals need to stand up and let their voice be heard.
 If there are more definitive male voices to add to the conversation more men will listen.
 I’m not saying that men need to be the voice for women, this is far from the truth, but more men need to talk about equality for other men to listen.
 If the culture expectations shift within the community of men, broad changes are more likely to happen.
 Guys need to hold other guys accountable for their opinions and remarks about the respect they show for the opposite sex.